Eri Yoshida: Baseball career

 Yoshida ended the 2010 season with an 0–4 record, but earned praise for her work ethic from team-mates and her manager, Garry Templeton, who noted that any 18-year-old would struggle in the Golden Baseball League.

 Yoshida played in the Arizona Winter League, an instructional league, in February 2011 but chose to start the 2011 season with an amateur team from Japan that would be playing in Southern California.
 She signed a contract with the Chico Outlaws of the professional North American Baseball League in July and pitched a no-decision as her team beat the Edmonton Capitals.
 She was traded later that week to Maui, rejoining her manager from last year, Garry Templeton, and started on August 9, pitching 5 innings of one-hit ball, and picked up her first professional win in the U.S. with Maui defeating Edmonton 4–1.

 In 2012, she returned to Japan to play for the Hyogo Blue Sandars of the Kansai Independent Baseball League.
 On May 3, 2012, Yoshida made her first start of the year for Hyogo.
 She hurled five innings, giving up just one run, walking 1 while striking out 2.
 She earned the win, making her the first woman to win a game in the Kansai Independent League.

 In June 2012, Yoshida returned to pitch for Na Koa Ikaika Maui of the North American Baseball League.
 In her first start on June 9, 2012, she earned the win in a 10–2 victory over the Hawaii Stars.
 She hurled 7-2/3 innings, giving up only four hits and two runs, as well as walking one batter and striking out another.
 Yoshida won her next two starts to begin the year with a 3–0 record, but then experienced problems controlling her pitches and lost five games in a row.
 She ended the season with a record of 4 wins and 6 losses with a 5.56 earned run average.

 Yoshida joined the Ishikawa Million Stars in 2013.

 Yoshida joined the Tochigi Golden Braves of the Baseball Challenge League in 2017.
 On October 27, 2017, she became a free agent.

+In part due to injuries, in 2017 Yoshida accepted a coaching position with the women's baseball team of the Agekke Corporation.
+In 2023, she announced plans to return to pitching, in the Empire Professional Baseball League.